mohasaid/backend-coding-challenge-master/README.md

 - Document the API with swagger
 - Configure logger and add logs
-- Deploy it on heroku using travis as CI/CD tool (I usually do this, you can check my other repos in github)
+- Deploy it on heroku using travis as CI/CD tool

 ## Build & Run